SamuilMladenov/TaskTracker/README.md

 - Delete Tasks: Users can request the deletion of tasks.
 Similar to edit requests, these delete requests can be accepted or declined.

-- View Edit Requests: The application displays a list of edit requests, allowing the Executive Director (or person responsible in the company) to choose which tasks to edit as requested from the workers.
+- View Edit Requests: The application displays a list of edit requests, allowing the Executive Director (or person responsible in the company) to choose which tasks to edit as the workers request.

-- View Delete Requests: The application displays a list of delete requests, allowing the Executive Director (or person responsible in the company) to choose which tasks to delete as requested from the workers.
+- View Delete Requests: The application displays a list of delete requests, allowing the Executive Director (or person responsible in the company) to choose which tasks to delete as requested by the workers.

 # Why You Used the Technologies You Used
 Java with Swing